| |

 course, the damage to transatlantic relations could be close to irreparable,

+and the costs for Europe very high indeed.
 Governments on both sides of the Atlantic are now looking into the abyss,

 wondering what happened to the bridge that had been built over fifty years.